 - 2 tablespoons mellow miso (white miso)

-- 6 sun-dried tomatoes roughly chopped (preserved in olive oil)
+- 6 sun-dried tomatoes rehydrated or preserved in olive oil

 - Fresh lemon juice to taste